Interprofessional Health Sciences Campus

 Genevieve Pinto Zipp, PT, Ed.D., FNAP, Director

-The Center for Interprofessional Education in Health Sciences (CIEHS) is the result of the School of Health and Medical Sciences’ (SHSM) faculty-led Task Force on Interprofessional Education’s (IPE) strategic planning efforts to create meaningful and cross-disciplinary educational and research experiences for students, faculty and clinical partners in order to further develop SHMS’ person-centered care mission.
-Innovative research opportunities, meaningful scholarship activities and the Center’s interprofessional “Journey of Professional Transformation” provide a solid foundation for continuous growth, ground-breaking developments and, ultimately, synergistic collaboration amongst health professions.
-Specifically, the “Journey of Professional Transformation” which engages SHMS students in “5 Core Signature IPE Experiences” and “4 On-Line Asynchronous Learning Modules” provides graduate students a rich and meaningful 2 yearlong continuum of engagement in IPE experiences that develop the skillsets needed for effective communication and teaming across healthcare professions.
-A cornerstone of the CIEHS is interprofessional involvement from across and beyond the Seton Hall community.
+The Center for Interprofessional Education in Health Sciences (CIEHS) is the result of the School of Health and Medical Sciences’ (SHSM) faculty-led Task Force on Interprofessional Education’s (IPE) strategic planning efforts to create meaningful and cross-disciplinary educational and research experiences for students, faculty, and clinical partners in order to further develop SHMS’ person-centered care mission.
+Innovative research opportunities, meaningful scholarship activities rooted in a team science approach, and the Center’s interprofessional “Journey of Professional Transformation” provide a solid foundation for continuous personal and professional growth, immersion in ground-breaking development innovations and synergistic collaboration amongst health professions.
+Specifically, the “Journey of Professional Transformation”, which engages SHMS students in “5 Core Signature IPE Experiences” and “4 On-Line Asynchronous Learning Modules”, provides our graduate students a rich and meaningful 2 yearlong continuum of engagement in IPE experiences.
+Through these experiences our health professions student community comes together to learn with and from each other about person-centered care and the role each professional must play as part of the health care team.
+The overall objective of these experiences is to support students' individual growth in teamwork, communication, collaboration, and the appreciation of the diverse roles and responsibilities across health professionals.
+Each learning experience is designed to develop, foster, and support the person-centered model of care by ensuring SHMS students recognize and appreciate the interdependency that exists amongst health care professionals.
+A cornerstone of the CIEHS is to promote interprofessional engagement from across and beyond the Seton Hall community, to foster student growth as healthcare professionals, and to engage in scholarly endeavors that support and guide the future of healthcare and health professions education.

 Anne M. Hewitt, Ph.D., Director